rpc-scandinavia/kopano-web-client-night-theme/README.md

+This project is retired.
+I switched to DoveCot, Radicale and RoundCube in 2024, and are not using the Kopano mail client any more.

 # Kopano web application - Night theme
 The build in "dark" theme, is actually a light theme with black text.